How to Answer Questions About What Motivates You in a Job Interview

 Before you craft an answer, you must accurately name the type of motivation that actually moves you.
 Motivation is not a generic trait; it’s a pattern of preferences and responses that show up in actions and results.

-At a practical level, motivations cluster into a few reliable categories: intrinsic vs. extrinsic, task-oriented vs. social, and growth-oriented vs. stability-focused.
+At a practical level, motivations cluster into reliable categories: intrinsic vs extrinsic, task-oriented vs social, and growth-oriented vs stability-focused.
 Understanding these distinctions helps you choose language that hiring managers intuitively grasp.

 How Motivation Shows Up in Performance

-Motivation type predicts how you’ll deliver results.
-Someone motivated by autonomy will excel when given ownership and flexible processes; someone motivated by collaboration will maximize outcomes in cross-functional teams.
-For global professionals, motivation influences willingness to travel, relocate, and adapt to diverse teams — a crucial factor for employers hiring for mobility.
+Consider how your motivation type predicts how you’ll deliver results.
+Someone motivated by autonomy will excel when given ownership and flexible processes; someone motivated by collaboration will maximise outcomes in cross-functional teams.
+For global professionals, motivation influences willingness to travel, relocate, and adapt to diverse teams—crucial factors for employers hiring for mobility.

 Identifying Your Authentic Motivators